 I won’t ever possess her personal talents and gifts, nor can I can I claim her enviable world-wide experiences, much as I’d like.
 My mom’s wide-ranging influence, and the multitude of people who call her friend, is a living testimony to her considerable, and creative, care for others.

 Mom’s life gifts and experiences are uniquely her own: they have all shaped her into the stunning work that she is, and I cannot inherit them by birth-right.
 But I can own what she has lived out in front of me, and with me.

-And joy to each of you, and much grace, as you try hard to be the person you would want your child to be.
+And joy to each of you, and an extra measure of grace, as you try to be the person you would want your child to be.